aichemydev/Wring_docs/docs/tutorial-basics/Integrations.md

 ![Wring Dashboard](/img/Adv_S.gif)

-Here is how the Scheduled modal looks like:
+Here is how the Scheduled modal looks like.
+Just click on it and task will be scheduled.

 ![Wring Dashboard](/img/advanced.png)

-After you add a scheduled run, you will see the screen below.
+Once you add a scheduled run, you will see the screen below.
+You can schedule different days of the week or different times of day.

 If the test is scheduled with `Simple calendar` :